Towards Socially Intelligent Agents with Mental State Transition and Human Utility: Algorithms

 Figure \ref{fig:parser} describes the architecture of the mental state parser.
-The initial mental state graph $G_0$ is constructed by a ruled-based parser from the setting description $O_0$ and the graph is encoded by function $f_e$ to a hidden state that is later used for graph update.
+We define the mental state graph $G\in [-1,1]^{R\times N \times N}$, where $R$ is the maximum number of relation types and $N$ is the maximum number of entities.
+The initial mental state graph $G_0$ is constructed by a ruled-based parser from the setting description $O_0$.
+The graph is encoded by function $f_e$ to a hidden state $h_0$ that is later used for graph update.
 At game step $t$, the mental state parser parses relevant information from observation $O_t$ and update the agent's mental state from $G_{t-1}$ to $G_t$.
-Considering that observations $O_t$ typically convey incremental information from step $t-1$ to $t$, we generate the graph update $\Delta g_t$ instead of the whole graph at each step
+Considering that observation $O_t$ typically conveys incremental information from step $t-1$ to $t$, we generate the graph update $\Delta g_t$ instead of the whole graph at each step

 where $\oplus$ is the graph update operation.
-The graph update can be discrete and continuous, and there have been studies on the pros and cons of each updating method \cite{adhikari2020learning}.
+The graph update can be either discrete or continuous, and there have been studies on the pros and cons of each updating method~\citep{adhikari2020learning}.
 The discrete approach may suffer from an accumulation of errors but benefit from its interpretability.
 The continuous graph model needs to be trained from data, but it is more robust to possible errors.
-In this work, We propose a hybrid (discrete-continuous) method for updating the agent's state of mind by considering the characteristics of the LIGHT environment: since actions in LIGHT are template-based, it is more appropriate to adopt a discrete method for parsing; meanwhile, since utterances are challenging to be encoded into discrete representations, we apply a continuous update method instead.
+In this work, we propose a hybrid (discrete-continuous) method for updating the agent's state of mind by considering there exists a mixture of discrete events and continuous information in typical human-machine interactive environments.
+In the specific example of our tested LIGHT, the actions or events are template-based, it is more appropriate to adopt a discrete method for parsing; meanwhile, since utterances are challenging to be encoded into discrete representations, we apply a continuous update method instead.